The Nashville Sewer Crisis: How 867 New Residents Monthly Are Straining 50-Year-Old Infrastructure

 For Davidson County homeowners, this means the risk of sewer line failures will likely increase in coming years as pipes installed in the 1960s-1980s reach the end of their service life.
 Neighborhoods built during Nashville’s mid-century expansion — including areas of Madison, Donelson, and Antioch — may be particularly vulnerable as large numbers of homes face simultaneous infrastructure aging.

-Davidson County saw a significant population increase in 2024, gaining 10,413 new residents between July 2023 and July 2024 - marking the largest year-over-year growth since 2015.
-This rapid influx reflects the area’s strong economic momentum and growing appeal as a place to live and work.
-However, the surge in population also adds considerable pressure to local infrastructure systems, particularly water distribution.
+Davidson County saw a significant population increase in 2024, gaining 10,413 new residents between July 2023 and July 2024 - marking the largest single-year growth for the county since 2015.
+This rapid influx reflects the area's strong economic momentum and growing appeal as a place to live and work.

 Population growth data provides a crucial benchmark for infrastructure planning.
 Cities typically use multi-year population trends to project future needs and budget for system expansions or replacements.
 The challenge arises when growth accelerates faster than infrastructure improvement timelines can adapt.

-The 2024 increase marked a significant acceleration from recent years.
+The 2024 increase marked a significant shift from recent years.
 From 2016 to 2022, neighboring Rutherford County consistently added more residents than Davidson County.
-However, revised Census Bureau methodology — particularly in how international migration is calculated — revealed that Davidson County has once again become Tennessee’s fastest-growing county.
+However, revised Census Bureau methodology — particularly in how international migration is calculated — revealed that Davidson County has once again become one of Tennessee’s fastest-growing counties.

 This population surge creates a compounding infrastructure challenge.
 Each new resident doesn’t just add to the total number of people the system must serve — they also contribute additional wastewater flow, increased water demand during peak usage times, and greater stress on aging pipes that may already be operating near capacity.

-Metro Water Services serves approximately 660,000 water customers and 750,000 wastewater customers across Davidson County.
-The addition of 10,413 residents in a single year represents a 1.3% increase in the customer base that depends on the same underground infrastructure.
+Metro Water Services serves approximately 660,000 customer accounts (representing households and businesses) across Davidson County, serving water to roughly 660,000 people and wastewater services to approximately 750,000 people in the service area.
+The addition of 10,413 residents in a single year represents a 1.6% increase in the population that depends on the same underground infrastructure.

 For context, if Davidson County continues adding residents at this pace, the system will need to serve an additional 104,000+ people over the next decade — equivalent to adding a city the size of Franklin, Tennessee to the existing infrastructure.

-Since 2020, the Nashville metropolitan area has welcomed approximately 136,000 new residents — a remarkable 6.4% population increase in just four years.
-This rapid growth reflects the region’s strong economy, cultural vibrancy, and continued appeal as one of the nation’s top destinations for relocation.
+Since 2020, the Nashville metropolitan area — which includes Davidson, Williamson, Rutherford, Sumner, Wilson, and several other surrounding counties — has welcomed approximately 136,000 new residents.
+This represents a remarkable 6.4% population increase across the multi-county region in just four years, reflecting the area's strong economy, cultural vibrancy, and continued appeal as one of the nation's top destinations for relocation.

 The 2020-2024 period presented unique challenges for cities nationwide.
-The COVID-19 pandemic initially slowed migration patterns, but many mid-sized cities like Nashville experienced accelerated growth starting in 2021 as remote work options enabled people to relocate from higher-cost metropolitan areas.
+The COVID-19 pandemic initially slowed migration patterns, but many mid-sized metropolitan areas like Nashville experienced accelerated growth starting in 2021 as remote work options enabled people to relocate from higher-cost metropolitan areas.

 U.S. Census Bureau population estimates show the Nashville metropolitan area has grown by 136,000 residents from 2020 to 2024.
 This represents a 6.4% population increase in just four years, significantly outpacing the national growth rate of 3% during the same period.